 Many farmers offer lodging options to improve the volunteer experience and start the volunteer day on time.
 Each farmer offering accommodation details in the activity page the available conditions (tent / caravan / room, toilet, shower, etc.) and what he or she has to offer in addition (a campfire area, kitchenette, cookware, etc.).
 However, in order to ensure a good experience for all parties we recommend verifying the details in the conversation with the farmer before the activity.

-Each activity page in the app lists the hours of operation, the type of the work, and the level of physical difficulty to help you as much as possible to select a suitable activity.
-In addition, after the activity confirmation in the app, it is possible to contact the farmer and ask additional questions.
+Each activity page in the app lists the hours of operation, the type of the work, and the level of physical difficulty, to help you as much as possible in selecting a suitable activity.
+In addition, if some details are still not clear you can always reach the farmer through the in-app chat or by a phone call and ask additional questions.

 As a rule, SunDo was built for volunteers without previous experience in farm work and the SunDo farmers know how to train and guide the volunteers before the activity begins.
 Activity registration is on a first-come-first-served basis and the farmer cannot cancel the participation of specific volunteers.